InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-01-27-player-report-1;-the-marshes-of-fort-thorham-(from-lionbeak-campaign).md

 He was also obsessed with boat seat padding.

 I must admit that characters with a marked rhythm of speech and obsessions are often more interesting then characters with a thick accent.
 Combine both things and you should achieve a satisfying result.
 During the end of our conversation the seller began to mention fragments of our daily life, but in small bites, I rectify.
 I think that in that moment, as a player, a spark ignited my interest even more.
 What was his story?
-Why he considered himself the last boat vendor?
+Why did he considered himself the last boat vendor?
 I would have liked to spend more time arguing with Stan, but the fishermen ship traveling to Atuk Re was waiting for us.

 <html lang="en">